New Ideas to Treat your Acne from a Dermatologist

 We all have this yeast germ in the pores on our face and upper body.
 Sweating and having a genetic predisposition (people with allergies and asthma) promotes the growth of the yeast, which then causes the pimples and clogged pores.

-My favorite treatment for pityrosporum folliculitis is pyrithione zinc in the form of soaps and cleansers.
+My favorite treatment for Pityrosporum folliculitis is pyrithione zinc in the form of soaps and cleansers.

-Regular acne treatments don’t work against staph.
-Your doctor needs to do a culture of your pimples (a test for the bacteria) to tell if you have a staph. infection and then prescribe the correct antibiotic.
+Regular acne treatments don’t work against Staph.
+Your doctor needs to do a culture of your pimples (a test for the bacteria) to tell if you have a Staph. infection and then prescribe the correct antibiotic.
 Ask them to do this if you’re not getting better on your acne treatment.

 The gram negative germ is not killed with the acne antibiotics and needs to be treated by different types of antibiotics that we don’t usually use to treat acne.
 This is one of the most common reasons that acne patients come to see me after being treated by another doctor.
 It’s easy to fix if you know to look for it.
-It’s one of the reasons I try to get my acne patients off both oral and topical antibiotics as soon as possible.
+And it’s one of the important reasons I try to get my acne patients off both oral and topical antibiotics as soon as possible.

 Remember, this information is intended to be educational, giving you a better understanding of the range of acne problems that affect the skin so that you can have a valuable discussion with your doctor of skin care professional.
 It isn’t intended to give a specific diagnosis or treatment for your skin problem.